Has this happened to you?

 Many introverts and HSPs find comfort in routine and familiar environments because familiarity is less stimulating.
 When you’re vacationing in a new place, all that familiarity goes out the window.

-Travel doesn’t have to be exhausting.
-Here are five tips from Renzi:
+But it doesn’t have to be this way.
+Here are five tips from Renzi to help you actually make your next vacation relaxing.

 1. Avoid over-scheduling by making deliberate choices.